Mayank250199/Asynchronous_JavaScript/README.md

 It will become available when the request completes and a response comes back from the web service.
 In the meantime the Promise object acts like a proxy to the actual data.
 Furthermore, you can attach callbacks to the Promise object which will be called once the actual data is available.

+# Generator
+Generators are functions which can be exited and later re-entered.
+Their context (variable bindings) will be saved across re-entrances.